 Ultimately, I concluded, that I need a tool, which would create the common edge of two arbitrary meshes.
 It was more practical to create the new faces around it manually, not spending time on removing the automatically created ones.
 So, here is such tool.
 I have found it useful, maybe you also utilize it.

-Here you can download the object_intersection.py add-on file.
+Here you can download the object_intersection.py add-on file for Blender 2.8.

 To follow this tutorial, you should install this Intersection add-on into your Blender environment.
-(Here is the tutorial, which explains how to do that).
+(Here is the the description, which explains how to do this).

-When you push the [OK] button, this script switches Blender into the Edit Mode.
-It adds the edge of intersection to the displayed mesh of the active object.
-This new edge is not connected with the rest of the grid, and its vertices are selected.
+When you click the [OK] button, this script switches Blender into the Edit Mode.
+It adds the intersection edge loop(s) to the mesh of the active object.
+This new edge is not connected to any of the mesh faces, and its vertices are selected.
 Thus, if you are not happy with the result, just press the [X] key to remove it and try again.

-In Edit Mode , select the faces you want to cut with the others, and then press the [W] key to open the Specials menu.
-Select the Intersect command from there, so it will add the new edge loop (or loops) to the mesh.
-You can alter this result using the command options from the Toolshelf panel.
+In Edit Mode , select the faces you want to cut with the others, and then: in Blender 2.8 open the Edges menu (in Blender 2.7 press the [W] key to open the Specials menu).
+Select the Intersect Faces (in Blender 2.7: Intersect) command from there, so it will add the new edge loop (or loops) to the mesh.
+You can alter this result using the command options from the Tool options panel.

 If you want to get the edge consisting only points lying on the edges of the active object - turn off the default option Use both meshes.
 You will get the result that is generally less accurate (Fig. 5b).
 However, it will be easier to integrate it into the existing grid, because there will be less triangular faces.